Juanita Millender-McDonald: Biography

 Millender-McDonald was born in Birmingham, Alabama.
 She was educated at Los Angeles Harbor College; at the University of Redlands, from which she received a business degree; and at California State University, Los Angeles, from which she earned a master's degree in educational administration; and the University of Southern California, from which she completed her doctorate in public administration.

 She worked as a teacher, a textbook editor, and later as director of a nonprofit organization working for gender issues.
 She was a member of Alpha Kappa Alpha sorority.
 Millender-McDonald served as a member of the City Council of Carson, California and was a member of the California State Assembly (after beating two sitting incumbent Democrats that had been reapportioned into the same Carson based assembly district in 1992) before entering the House.

+Congress

 She was first elected to the House in a March 1996 special election to replace Congressman Walter Tucker, who resigned due to corruption charges and was later sentenced to 27 months in prison.
 While she won a difficult nine-candidate primary in her first election run (fellow assembly member Willard Murray came in a close second) she did not face any serious opposition in any of her reelection campaigns.